-This is the number of times residents are hospitalized per thousand days of care.
-There is generally a correlation between having fewer hospitalizations and the quality of nursing home care.
+This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
+Staying out of the hospital is key to maintaining the physical health of patients.

 Short-term Care: Rehospitalizations

-This is the number of rehospitalizations per 1,000 days of short-term care.
+This indicates the number of rehospitalizations per 1,000 days of short-term care.
 There is a correlation between reduced hospitalizations and the quality of rehabilitation services.

 - Columbus Community HospitalAcute Care Hospitals 18.02 miles away4600 38th St Columbus Nebraska 68601Voluntary non-profit - Other(402) 562-3351